polkadot-developers/polkadot-docs/polkadot-protocol/basics/chain-data.md

 - The `pallets` section contains information about each pallet in the runtime
 - The `extrinsic` section describes the type identifier and transaction format version that the runtime uses

-Different extrinsic versions can have varying formats, especially when considering [signed transactions](TODO: update path).
+Different extrinsic versions can have varying formats, especially when considering [signed transactions](/polkadot-protocol/basics/blocks-transactions-fees/transactions/#signed-transactions){target=\_blank}.

 ### Pallets